-The offer should create a sense of urgency and be so compelling your audience would be dumb not to respond.
+The offer should create a sense of urgency and be so compelling your audience would be foolish not to respond.
 If you give away something of value, you’ll get the response you want!

-What if I told you there was a way to find prospects that are already highly likely to purchase your products or services?
+What if I told you there was a way to find prospects who are already likely to purchase your products or services?
 By using targeted mailing lists, you can focus in on the specific demographics and traits of your ideal customers.
 You just need to do your homework.

-Targeted mailing lists allow you to filter by age, sex, income level, interests, purchasing behavior, and just about anything else you can imagine.
+Targeted mailings allow you to filter by age, sex, income level, interests, purchasing behavior, and just about anything else you can imagine.
 However, the more refined your criteria, the more the list will cost you.

 5. Using the Same Message for Everyone

-To address the needs of all your customers, you need to start with a firm understanding of their varying needs and pain points.
+To better serve all your customers, you need to start with a firm understanding of their varying needs and pain points.
 Then, create multiple direct mail pieces that speak to each segment of your audience with messages that convert.

-One of the most obvious ways to waste money on direct mail is to send it to the wrong address.
+One of the most obvious ways to waste money on direct mail is to send to the wrong addresses.
 Make sure you practice regular list hygiene to keep your addresses accurate and up-to-date.

 Comb through your list periodically to remove duplicates and addresses on your in-house suppress file.
-Crosscheck with the National Change of Address list to see if any of your list members have moved, and have your list provider CASS certify your addresses to improve their accuracy and deliverability.
+Crosscheck with the National Change of Address (NCOA) list to see if any of your list members have moved.
+You should also have your list provider CASS (Coding Accuracy Support System) certify your addresses to improve their accuracy and deliverability.

 7. Attempting to Sell with Postcards

-There’s simply not enough space on a postcard to clutter it with text, so remember to be concise and clear with your messaging and leave the selling to your website, sales team, or a future direct mail piece with more space for sales messaging.
+There’s simply not enough space on a postcard to clutter it with text, so remember to be concise and clear with your messaging.
+Leave the selling to your website, sales team, or a future direct mail piece with more space for sales messaging.

 8. Failing to Execute on Design

-A clean design with easy to read print and eye-catching graphics are necessary to grab the attention of your audience.
-If your mail piece is dull, it’s going to blend in with the rest of the mail, but too much flash can distract the reader from the message or offer.
+A clean design with easy-to-read print and eye-catching graphics is necessary to grab your audience’s attention.
+If your mail piece is dull, it’s going to blend in with the rest of the mail.
+However, too much flash can distract the reader from the message or offer.
 Work with a professional designer to strike a balance between simplicity and visual interest.

-Avoid excessive amounts of small print but do clarify exclusions or limitations, such as “for new customers only” or a specific timeframe or location.
+Avoid excessive amounts of small print.
+However, you should always clarify exclusions or limitations like, “for new customers only” and define specific timeframes or locations.
 You’ll also want to inspect the quality of your printed pieces to ensure there’s no smudging or other print errors.
 A well-executed design can have a huge impact on the response you get.

 9. Not Tracking Campaign Results

-If you’re not tracking the results of your direct mail campaigns, how could you know if it’s working or not?
-The golden rule in tracking response for direct mail is to make sure you have a unique tracking method for every contact method or coupon you have on your direct mail pieces.
+If you’re not tracking the results of your direct mail campaigns, how do you know if they’re working or not?
+The golden rule in tracking response for direct mail is to make sure you have a unique tracking method for every point of contact or coupon you have on your direct mail pieces.
 Just be sure to use different codes for each campaign you send.

-When customers use a coupon in the store, call in, or contact you online to redeem the offer, they should be directed to provide the code on the direct mail piece.
-Be sure to train your staff on how to capture additional information from call-ins like their full name and current contact information.
+When customers use a coupon in the store, call in, or contact you online to redeem the offer, they should be asked to provide the code on the direct mail piece.
+Be sure to train your staff on how to capture additional information from call-ins, like their full name and current contact information.